-- When IP address of CMTS device and that of other devices are not in the same subnet, this task is used for normal communication between them to forward IP packet through the gateway. - > The system supports at most 12 static routes. - If both the destination IP address and mask are 0.0.0.0, the configured route will be the default one.
-When route matching fails the default route will be used for packet forwarding.
+- When the IP address of CMTS device and that of other devices are not in the same subnet, this task is used to establish communication between them to forward IP packets to the CMTS gateway. - The system supports at most twelve (12) unique routes. - If both the destination IP address and mask are 0.0.0.0, the configured route will be the default one.
+If route matching fails, the default route will be used for packet forwarding.

-- Step 1 Configure the route information by using the command "ip route-static". - Step 2 Query current routing information of the device by using the command "show ip routingtable".
+- Step 1 Configure the route information by using the command "ip route-static". - Step 2 Query current routing information of the device by using the command "show ip routing-table".